 Both Isabella and her husband were keen tennis players.
 Francis competed in various county championships between 1889 and 1896, reaching the quarter-finals of the Essex championships in 1896.
 Isabella took part in the Sussex Championships tournament in 1895.

 Isabella died at Tentworth in July 1954 and is buried in Stedham churchyard.

 A brief later history of Wispers

-In 1928, Wispers was acquired by Mary Russell, the Duchess of Bedford, who used it as a weekend retreat.
+In 1928, shortly after the death of John Alexander Scrimgeour, Wispers was put up for sale (possibly to raise funds to settle death duties) and acquired by Mary Russell, the Duchess of Bedford, who used it as a weekend retreat.
 A keen aviator, she converted a nearby field to a landing strip and had a hangar built in the grounds so that she could fly from the family home at Woburn Abbey.